Samhain Journal Prompts

 How do I navigate solitude, and what does it teach me?

 What spiritual or creative seeds do I want to plant for the next season?
+What new beginnings or ideas do I want to create?

 Samhain Celebrations

-Samhain (pronounced SOW-in) is an ancient Celtic festival marking the end of the harvest and the beginning of winter.
+Samhain is an ancient Celtic festival marking the end of the harvest and the beginning of winter.
 Celebrated from sunset on October 31st through November 1st, Samhain is considered one of the most spiritually significant points on the Wheel of the Year.
 It is a liminal time, when the veil between the physical and spiritual worlds is thinnest, allowing for deep introspection, ancestor veneration, and heightened intuition.
 Traditionally, it was a time to honor the dead, prepare for the cold months ahead, and reflect on the cycles of life, death, and rebirth.
 Many modern Samhain practices—such as lighting candles, carving jack-o'-lanterns, and setting out offerings—have roots in these ancient rituals.

 Samhain invites us to slow down and embrace the mysteries of the unseen.
-It’s a powerful time for divination, dreamwork, and rituals of release, making space for inner transformation and renewal.
+It's a powerful time for divination, dreamwork, and rituals of release, making space for inner transformation and renewal.
 Whether through quiet meditation, lighting a candle for a departed loved one, or holding a feast in honor of ancestors, this festival encourages a deep connection to both spirit and self.
-As the natural world turns inward, shedding what no longer serves, we are called to do the same—carrying forward what is wise and true, and leaving the rest behind.
+As the nature turns inward, shedding what no longer serves, we are called to do the same—carrying forward what is wise and true, and leaving the rest behind.
 Samhain is not only an end but also a beginning, offering a sacred pause between what has passed and what is yet to come.

 Introduction to The Wheel of the Year, the Cycle from Yule to Samhain